CACHE- Custom Titanium Tubesets

 Posted by admin on

-The Cache Titanium Gravel Bike is our first non-suspension bike and our first product in titanium.
+The Cache Titanium was our first non-suspension bike and our first product in titanium.

-It was a passion project that we are proud of and in this blog I’m going to talk about the challenges of building a product in titanium and why it is arguably the most difficult material to work with of the four common frame building materials (carbon fibre, aluminum, steel and titanium).
+In the below, Noel talks about the challenges of building a product in titanium and why it is arguably the most difficult material to work with of the four common frame building materials (carbon, aluminum, steel and titanium).

 This of course begs the question: if titanium is such a pain in the ass to work with, why use it when carbon, steel and aluminum can all be used to create great products?